 Lower trailheads from the Mount Rose Highway

-About the same distance from downtown Reno is the Thomas Creek Trail, which takes hikers to a saddle up over 9,700' where Mount Snowflower can be reached via a short 3/4 mile walk.
+About the same distance from downtown Reno is the Thomas Creek Trail, which takes hikers to a saddle up over 9,700' where Snowflower Mountain can be reached via a short 3/4 mile walk.
 The Thomas Creek Trail is reached by taking the Mount Rose Highway to Timberline Drive.
 The lower trail can be accessed from the trailhead up on Timberline Drive, with better access to the higher peaks reached by taking FS Road 049 for 2.5 miles up to 6950 feet.
 It heads into the Thomas Meadows, a gorgeous area tucked away in the Thomas Creek Canyon.

 The White's Creek Trailhead is also reached from Timberline Drive, and is the best access point for Alpine Walk Peak and Dry Pond, and can be used for the Whites Creek-Jones Creek loop.
 Note that a hike up Alpine Walk Peak takes solid route-finding skills and some serious bushwhacking.